-The split pea soup recipe is much like making dried bean soups.
+When I learned how to make a split pea soup recipe I found it is much like making dried bean soups.
 For me the best seasoning for all of these are various types of pork depending on what taste you are after.
 Although vegetarians do not use meat for seasoning, they also season split peas and beans with the same types of herbs and spices.

 The peas for split pea soup come in yellow or green varieties.
 The peas are round when harvested but the process allows the peas to separate in their natural split.
 They are great source of nutrients supplying high amounts of protein and fiber with very low fat.

-The biggest difference in cooking split pea soup compared to dried beans and dried whole peas is that the split peas do not need to be soaked before cooking.
+If you are learning how to make a split pea soup recipe the biggest difference in cooking compared to dried beans is that the split peas do not need to be soaked before cooking.
 I always soak dried beans overnight before cooking.
 The split peas will cook up and disintegrated making a very thick delicious soup.
 They will soak up the water so keep watch that they do not get dry and burn.

-A split pea soup recipe can be as simple as covering split peas with water, bringing them to a boil and simmer until tender or cooking in a crock pot.
+When you learn how to make a split pea soup recipe you will find it can be as simple as covering split peas with water, bringing them to a boil and simmer until tender or cooking in a crock pot.
 Season with butter, salt and pepper and they are good to eat.
 Many countries enjoy the split peas and have their own traditional seasonings.
 From my heritage, Germans use sausage as the traditional means of seasoning.
 In Sweden and Finland, this soup is served on Thursdays dating way back as a preparation for fasting.
 (Reminds me when I was young, dried bean soup was served on Mondays when all the women did the wash; it took longer then using a wringer type washer.)

 Add all ingredients into a large heavy pan.
 Bring to a boil; reduce heat to low, cover and cook for 1 hour or until peas are tender and soup has thickened.

 In a large pot melt 1 tablespoon butter and add onions and ham; stir and cook until light brown.